Mental Health Policy Academy and Fellows

-The Hogg Foundation launched the Mental Health Policy Academy and Fellows initiative in 2010.
-The purpose of the grant program is to build both individual and organizational capacity for engaging in mental health policy initiatives.
-Texas nonprofit advocacy organizations receive a foundation grant to hire and train a mental health policy fellow for up to two years.
+Launched in 2010, the Hogg Foundation Policy Academy and Fellows program is increasing capacity and expertise to advance mental health policy in Texas.
+Through the program, nonprofit advocacy organizations receive a grant to hire and train a mental health policy fellow for up to two years.
 The policy fellows must be recent graduates of law, social work, public policy or other related graduate programs.
-The foundation also funds a Mental Health Policy Academy for the mental health policy fellows and their mentors.
+The foundation also funds a Mental Health Policy Academy for the fellows and their mentors.

 Effective public policy is essential to realizing meaningful systemic change in mental health services and improvement in the lives of Texans experiencing mental health conditions.
 Public policy directly impacts the public’s access to mental health services and supports, quality of care, and legal rights and protections.
 Positive mental health public policy initiatives can increase opportunities for recovery by promoting best practices in treatment and support services.